 A search using an R-tree index descends the tree to find objects in the general area of interest and perform tests on the objects themselves.
 An R-tree index eliminates the need to examine objects outside the area of interest.
 Without an R-tree index, a query would need to evaluate every object to find those that match the query criteria.

-IBM Informix uses an R-tree index to perform spatial queries.
+Informix uses an R-tree index to perform spatial queries.
 For more information about the Informix R-tree index, consult the IBM Informix Spatial DataBlade Module User's Guide.
-The content of this manual is available in the IBM Knowledge Center.
+The content of this manual is available in the IBM Informix Dynamic Server v11.10 and v11.50 Information Centers.

 In PostgreSQL, the R-tree index is implemented using the Generalized Search Tree (GiST) index infrastructure.
 For information on GiST indexing, see the PostgreSQL documentation.